tafax/angular-digest-auth/README.md

 and [angular-md5](https://github.com/gdi2290/angular-md5).

 #Configuration
-You have to provide a few configurations in order to work.
+You need to configure the module as follows.

 ###Login and logout
 Create the services to sign in and sign out in order to simulate the login and